 Open day activities

-Details of activities and locations for September will be in the open day guide, available to download in August.
+Details of activities and locations for September open day are in the open day guide.

 Before you arrive, make time to plan your sessions.